ArchipelagoMW/Archipelago/worlds/v6/docs/setup_en.md

 # Joining a MultiWorld Game

-Launch options on steam can be found be right clicking VVVVVV and clicking properties.
-To join, set the following launch options: `-v6ap_name YourName -v6ap_ip ServerIP:Port`.
-Optionally, add `-v6ap_passwd "YourPassword"` if the room you are using requires a password.
-All parameters without quotation marks.
-The Name in this case is the one specified in your generated .yaml file.
-In case you are using the Archipelago Website, the IP should be `archipelago.gg`.
+To join an Archipelago MultiWorld game, you must set the game's launch options.
+The two mandatory launch options are:
+`-v6ap_name slotName`
+`-v6ap_ip server:port`

+If the game you are joining requires a password, you should also add the following to your launch options:
+`-v6ap_passwd secretPassword`

+Launch options may be found by right-clicking on the game in Steam, and clicking "Properties" in the context menu.
+From there, open the "General" tab.
+There is a "Launch Options" setting near the bottom wherein you should enter the above options.
+Note that all launch options are seperated by a space, and if there are spaces in your password, it should be surrounded with quotes

 If everything worked out, you will see a textbox informing you the connection has been established after the story intro.